bcgov/dsp-team-documentation/docs/Macbook-pro-setup.md

 #### Terminal:
 Enable New Terminal at Folder: System Preferences > Keyboard > Shortcuts > Services (from [here](https://stackoverflow.com/questions/420456/open-terminal-here-in-mac-os-finder))

-You can make your terminal prettier (and more productive) in many ways...
-One popular terminal alternative is [iTerm2](https://www.iterm2.com/).
+You can make your terminal prettier (and more productive) in many ways...one popular terminal alternative is [iTerm2](https://www.iterm2.com/).
 Here is [one example](https://www.freecodecamp.org/news/jazz-up-your-zsh-terminal-in-seven-steps-a-visual-guide-e81a8fd59a38/) of how to use iTerm2 with the zsh shell (now the default in macOS Catalina and Big Sur) and Oh-My-ZSH.

-#### Java
- *Hopefully you never need this, this has not been tested lately*
-- Download and install the [Java 8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-- In the terminal, type: `sudo R CMD javareconf`
-- In R, type: `install.packages("rJava", type = "source")

 ## R and R Studio